-Lancashire pub launches UK’s first all-English wine list
+A Lancashire pub has launched the first all-English wine list in the UK.

 The Calf’s Head in Worston near Clitheroe, northwest England, sourced wines from Kent, Sussex, Surrey and Dorset for its 16-strong all-English list, which went on sale in April.